clingoram/clingoram/README.md

 <hr>

 ### :rocket: What do I do now?
-Learning Python.<br>
+:point_right: Learning Python.<br>
-Learning data structures and algorithms.
+:point_right: Learning data structures and algorithms.